wkumari/draft-wkumari-opsawg-sdi/README.md

    $ wget http://keyserv.example.net/certificates/SN19842256.crt

-Kumari & Doyle            Expires July 20, 2019                 [Page 9]

-Internet-Draft                  template                    January 2019

 B.2.2.
 Step 2.2: Encrypt the config file.

    I'm using S/MIME because it is simple to demonstrate.
 This is almost definitely not the best way to do this.

+Kumari & Doyle          Expires December 2, 2019               [Page 10]

+Internet-Draft                  template                        May 2019

    $ openssl smime -encrypt -aes-256-cbc -in SN19842256.cfg\
      -out SN19842256.enc -outform PEM SN19842256.crt